Apple iMac M1 (24-inch, 2021) Review

 - Storage option up to 2TB

 The iMac 2021 is the fourth Mac to ship with Apple’s custom M1 silicon and the first all-in-one desktop to ditch the Intel internals since Apple made the move from PowerPC all those years ago.
-There was some trepidation about this transition when it was first announced, but it’s fair to say it has mostly been a success so far.
+There’s still no sign of an M2 version yet, even though there’s a Mac Mini (2023) with M2 and M2 Pro.

 Apple moving to its own chip designs and away from Intel is important for a number of reasons.
 It allows Apple to innovate faster, pushing performance forward without having to wait for Intel to produce the chips.
 It also allows for smaller machines, like this iMac, and deeper integration with apps specifically made to harness the M1’s power.

 It’s been a while since M1 hit the market and plenty of apps have been updated with native support.
 Chrome, Lightroom, Photoshop are all here – and if an app you use doesn’t support the chip natively, a translation layer called Rosetta 2 will translate it instead.
 I haven’t had any issues with any app, though that’s certainly not going to be the case for everyone.
 If you really do rely on a specific service then you’re going to want to check its compatibility with the M1 chip before making the switch.